developer-portal/content/tech/database/sqlite/about.md

 ## Getting help with SQLite

 As is the custom in Fedora, SQLite documentation is available in `-doc` sub-package.
-Additionally, the JavaDoc documentation for JDBC bindings is available as well:
+Additionally, the JavaDoc documentation for JDBC bindings is also
+available:

 ```
 $ sudo dnf install sqlite-doc sqlite-jdbc-javadoc
 ```

-After the packages are installed, the actual documentation in HTML format is located within `/usr/share/doc/PACKAGE` directory.
+After the packages are installed, the actual documentation is located within `/usr/share/doc/PACKAGE` directory and is formatted in HTML.
 For example, to view documentation for SQLite itself, you can open this URL in your browser:

 ```
 file:///usr/share/doc/sqlite-doc/index.html